Skip to content

 Employees on fixed-term appointments must be able to fulfil this requirement prior to the end of their current appointment, or within an approved subsequent fixed-term appointment.

-An Employee must submit a Program report to their Head of Organisational Unit and People Portfolio within three months of return from the Program.
-To be deemed acceptable, the report must indicate that the Program met the stated objectives.
+An Employee must submit a Program report to the Head of Organisational Unit within three months of return from the Program using the Program Report Template.
+To be deemed acceptable, the report must indicate that the Program conformed to the stated objectives.

 Approver